henroger/email-mcp/readme.md

 ### 4. Set email notification (`set_email_notification`)
 - **Description:** setup an email notification for an event which might happen in the future regularly
 - **Parameters:**

-email-mcp is indexed and certified by [MCP Review](https://mcpreview.com/mcp-servers/henroger/email-mcp)